alistairpialek/alistairpialek.com/aussie-cleantech.md

 #### Aussie cleantech startups to watch

-Cleantech startups in Australia are rapidily evolving and maturing and it's an exciting space to keep apart of.
+Cleantech startups in Australia are rapidily maturing and it's an exciting space to keep track of.
 Unfortunately, discovering these companies is often a bit tricky, so here's a list of some of the companies I am most excited about (in no particular order) grouped by the area of cleantech they are focusing on.
+For anyone looking to work for a cleantech startup in Australia, check out this [page][6].
+Job vacancies are listed [here][7].

 ##### Emissions Offset